jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 We spent enormous amounts of time typing.
 But we were not necessarily typing code.
-We typed requirements documents.
+We typed requirements documents, design documents, specifications, and plans.
-Design documents.
-Specifications.
-Plans.
-And much of that documentation became obsolete once implementation actually began.
+Much of that documentation became obsolete once implementation actually began.

 The process gave us time to think, which was valuable.
-But we often spent more time thinking about our understanding of the problem rather than the customer's actual problem.
+But we often spent more time thinking about our interpretation of the problem rather than the customer's actual problem.

 We lacked tight feedback loops.